KirillLykov/oni2avi/README.md

 * OpenCV
 * boost

-Pathes to these libraries as well as related headers pathes must be specified in the Makefile.
+Paths to these libraries as well as related headers paths must be specified in the Makefile.
-Note that I checked the code only with OpenNI 1.5.2.23, OpenCV 2.4.5, boost 1.53.
-So please use the latests version of these libraries, it will not work with old version.
+Note that I checked the code only with OpenNI 1.5.2.23, OpenCV 2.4.5/2.3, boost 1.53.
+So please use the latest version of these libraries, it will not work with old version.